freebsd/pkg/external/curl/docs/libcurl/opts/CURLOPT_RANGE.md

 HTTP transfers also support several intervals, separated with commas as in *"X-Y,N-M"*.
-Using this kind of multiple intervals causes the HTTP server to send the response document in pieces (using standard MIME separation techniques).
+Using this kind of multiple intervals causes the HTTP server to send the response document in pieces (using standard MIME separation techniques) as a multiple part response which libcurl returns as-is.
+It contains meta information in addition to the requested bytes.
+Parsing or otherwise transforming this response is the responsibility of the caller.

 Unfortunately, the HTTP standard (RFC 7233 section 3.1) allows servers to ignore range requests so even when you set CURLOPT_RANGE(3) for a request, you may end up getting the full response sent back.

 For RTSP, the formatting of a range should follow RFC 2326 Section 12.29.
 For RTSP, byte ranges are **not** permitted.
 Instead, ranges should be given in